faanross/faanross.github.io/content/posts/post-1.md

 10. When it's complete you can power the system off.
 Go into settings, under `CD/DVD (SATA)` disable `Connect at power on`.
 11. Then goto `Display`, disable `Stretch mode`.
 12. Hit `OK`, start the VM up once again, log in.

-13. A few moments after logging in and answer Ubuntu's questions you'll be asked whether you want to upgrade.
-IMPORTANT: Do not do so, decline the offer.
+`NOTE: A few moments after logging in and answer Ubuntu's questions you'll be asked whether you want to upgrade.
+IMPORTANT: Do not do so, decline the offer.`

 {{< figure src="/img/image029.png" title="" class="custom-figure" >}}

-OK, that's it and now we'll just install RITA, Zeek, Volatility, DeepBlueCLIv3 and then the fun can finally begin!
+OK, that's it and now finally we'll install RITA, Zeek, and Volatility.

 # RITA + Zeek